kusti8/proton-native/docs/manual_install.md

 To install, simply download it from NPM:
 `npm i -S proton-native`

-If you get an error about Python on Windows, install the build tools:
-`npm install --global --production windows-build-tools`

 You also need to have babel-cli and these babel-presets prepared in devDependencies

 `npm install --save-dev babel-cli babel-preset-env babel-preset-stage-0 babel-preset-react`